acciojob/uber-Amalvc/README.md

 2. **Visual Studio Code (VS Code)**: You can install the latest version of VS Code from [https://code.visualstudio.com/](https://code.visualstudio.com/)

-3. **MySQL WORKBENCH**: Install MySQL Workbench, to access the Database running on your Local Docker instances via UI.
+3. **MySQL WorkBench**: Install MySQL Workbench, to access the Database running on your Local Docker instances via UI.
 You can download and install MySQL WORKBENCH from [https://dev.mysql.com/downloads/workbench/](https://dev.mysql.com/downloads/workbench/).

 These tools are essential for setting up and running the Med Teams Backend project locally.